Azure-Samples/service-fabric-java-getting-started/README.md

 # Getting started with Service Fabric with Java

 This repository contains a set of simple sample projects to help you getting started with Service Fabric on Linux using java as the development language.
+As a pre requisite ensure you have the Service Fabric Java SDK installed on ubuntu box.

 ## How the samples are organized